Why We Love Paris in the Fall

 8. HAVE A B PLAN

-Paris in Autumn can come with some showers, but according to statistics, there’s not much more rain in Paris in the fall than in winter or spring.
+Paris in autumn can come with some showers, but according to statistics, there’s not much more rain in Paris in the fall than in winter or spring.

-9. SOAK IN FALL FESTIVALS
+9. SOAK IN PARIS FALL FESTIVALS

 While you’re at it, why not taste your way through Paris and try to tick off several traditional French dishes?
-Fall in Paris also comes with many French food festivals where you can taste and also buy food.
+Fall in Paris also comes with many French food festivals where you can taste and buy food.

 Halloween is not a big deal in France.
-Paris’s shop windows won’t be covered in glittery orange and black decorations, and you won’t see carved pumpkins on every corner.
+Paris’ shop windows won’t be covered in glittery orange and black decorations, and you won’t see carved pumpkins on every corner.
 But there are always spooky attractions and activities to celebrate Halloween in Paris, and have a great deal of spooky fun!

 10. TIME FOR WINE